Comparing Approaches

 CBT is typically the NHS first-line treatment for depression.
 It can be effective, especially for first episodes of mild to moderate depression.

-But for chronic, recurring, or treatment-resistant depression, psychodynamic therapy often has better outcomes.
-The Tavistock Adult Depression Study found psychodynamic therapy outperformed CBT at two-year follow-up for people whose depression hadn't responded to other treatments.
+For chronic, recurring, or treatment-resistant depression, there is some evidence for longer-term psychodynamic work.
+The Tavistock Adult Depression Study reported better two-year follow-up outcomes for long-term psychoanalytic psychotherapy than for CBT in people whose depression hadn't responded to other treatments.

-Psychodynamic therapy sees depression not as faulty thinking but as a meaningful response, often to loss, disappointment, or feelings that couldn't be felt.
-Understanding what the depression is about, rather than just challenging negative thoughts, can create more lasting change.
+Psychodynamic therapy often treats depression not as faulty thinking but as a meaningful response, perhaps to loss, disappointment, or feelings that couldn't be felt.
+Understanding what the depression is about, rather than only challenging negative thoughts, may open up a different kind of change.

 CBT has more research papers because it's easier to study.
 It's manualised, time-limited, and targets measurable symptoms.
 These features make it ideal for randomised controlled trials.